Loway/OpenQueueMetricsAddOns/README.md

 The following projects are hosted:

-### The Flantel qmon.php wallboard - Version 1.0
+### The Flantel qmon.php wallboard - Version 1.1
 This is the original script, and a QM users' all-time favourite.
-Might need some patching to work with recent versions of QM.
+Now patched to support QueueMetrics 15.02.
 ### Qloaderd monitor - Version 1.0
 A script to be run nightly that will notify the sysadmin of the errors encountered in the Qloader's log file.
 ### Count Agents - Version 1.0